Declarations¶

 Example: State counter

-A set of mutable counters indexed by i,j,k
+A set of mutable counters indexed by i,j,k, all initialized

 - mutable counter (i,j,k:index) : message = zero